For over 10 years, Rita Booth tried all sorts of diets to lose weight, but they only worked temporarily.

 Not only did Rita want her customers to look at her differently, she wanted to improve her quality of life.
 Both her blood pressure and blood glucose were increasing.

-Five years later, Rita started hearing about George Eid, MD, from some of his patients and made an appointment for an evaluation.
+Five years later, Rita started hearing about UPMC's program and made an appointment for an evaluation.

-After meeting with Dr. Eid and his staff, she felt educated and knowledgeable about gastric bypass surgery and thought, “this is the right time with the right surgeon.”
+After an initial meeting, she felt educated and knowledgeable about gastric bypass surgery and thought, “this is the right time with the right surgeon.”

-Although it was a difficult decision, Rita underwent the gastric bypass surgery procedure on August 5, 2010.
+Although it was a difficult decision, Rita underwent the gastric bypass surgery procedure.

 Rita set a goal for herself — to be healthy and to feel good.